mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-21.md

 # 🌟 Promises in JavaScript

-Promises are used to handle asynchronous operations in JavaScript.
-They provide a way to write cleaner and more manageable asynchronous code compared to traditional callback-based approaches.
+Promises are used to handle asynchronous operations in JavaScript.They help you write cleaner, more readable, and easier-to-manage async code compared to using callbacks.

 A Promise is a javascript object that acts as a placeholder that represents a value that may not be available yet but will be at some point in the future.

 It serves as a container for a future value that results from an asynchronous operation.

-In other words, a Promise is an object that represents the eventual success or failure of an asynchronous task.
+In other words, a Promise is an object that represents 'the eventual success or failure of an asynchronous task'.

 # 🛒 Example: E-Commerce Scenario